Tax: Colombia

 Sales tax: The Colombian Tax Statute under Articles 127-1, 420, 421 and 429 provides the tax treatment for sales tax in the case of aircraft leasing.

 The law states that sales tax can be levied since this case is considered as a financed acquisition of an asset by the lessee.
-Thus, tax-speaking, leasing contract involves the sale of the good object of the contract, which on this occasion concerns to an aircraft.
+Thus, tax-speaking, a leasing contract involves the sale of the good object of the contract, which on this occasion concerns to an aircraft.

 In addition, the Tax Statute determines that this tax is generated when there is a sale; and, in turn, states that the payment of the portion of the royalties in the lease could be recognized as a sale.
 Hence, the cause of sales tax in aircraft leases.